codr7/forthy2/README.md

 1 2 3
 ```

-`check` may be used to trigger informative errors when a condition doesn't hold.
+`check` may be used to trigger informative errors when the specified condition doesn't hold.

 ```
   check {6.* 7 .is 41}